Microscopic disc surgery

 - Laparoscopic (or percutaneous) disc surgery.

-In addition, there is a third option without surgery, which is Disc laser treatment.
+In addition, there is a third option without surgery, which is laser disc decompression.

 Microdiscectomy is generally considered the gold standard for removing the herniated portion of the disc pressing on the nerve, as this procedure has a long history and many spine surgeons have extensive experience with this approach.